FoundryApp/foundry-cli/README.md

 Prints all existing environment variables.

 ## Supported Firebase features
-We currently support Firestore and parts of Firebase Auth.
-You can access these emulated services through `firebase-admin` SDK as you would normally in Firebase Functions.
+Currently, we support Firestore and parts of Firebase Auth.
+You can access emulated version of these services through [`firebase-admin` SDK](https://firebase.google.com/docs/admin/setup) as you would normally.

 ### Firestore
 All functionality excluding the security rules is supported.

 ### Auth
-Functions we support are:
+Functions we support:

 - `getUser`
 - `getUserByEmail`